 At her early 20’s, Mahatma Gandhi called Kamaladevi from London and asked her to join the freedom struggle.
 In 1923, on his advice, the lady returned to India and joined the Seva Dal where she contributed and trained women of all ages across India.
 Also, aware them of their rights and ask them for volunteering.
 In 1926, Kamaladevi became the first woman in India to run for a legislative seat.

-Kamaladevi Chattopadhyay love for the Indian Arts:
+Kamaladevi Chattopadhyay love for the Handicrafts of India:

 Kamaladevi Chattopadhyay was profoundly influenced by Gandhiji for use of Khadi as a political weapon.
 She committed herself to aware people more about the Indian traditional handicrafts.
 For this, she established the India Cooperative Union (ICU) where she engaged refugees and other people who had lost their homes during the Independence.
 She also wonders to remote areas and listens to the problem which artisans face.
 She was the first lady to bring the Kalahasti Kalamkari, Poochampalli, Jaipur Blue Pottery, Nandra Buti in Indigo, Toda Embroidery, Stone Sculpture of Mahabalipuram and much more.